Annual Gathering

 https://occainfo.org/earth-festival/

 Founded in 2006, The Earth Festival is a gathering of Otsego County’s environmental community for a day-long celebration that features exhibits, workshops, and products with an environmental theme.
-The event takes place on Saturday, April 20, from 10am to 3 pm at Milford Central School.
 Last year’s event featured more than 30 exhibitors and vendors.

 Earth Festival is an environmentally focused, interactive event featuring exhibits, workshops, vendors, food and entertainment, all with a fun, earth-friendly twist.
 OLA will be present to answer your questions.
 Stop by browse our handouts & posters.
 Fill out a membership form.
 Check out our stylish apparel.